24 Sep Wanna Be An Entrepreneur? Just (Don’t) Do It!

-Here’s a disclaimer: this article is for people who want to really understand what entrepreneurship means from a practitioner’s point of view.
-It is about practicality and how to thrive in the chaotic #StartupLife.
+Here’s a disclaimer: this article is for people who want to understand what entrepreneurship means from a practitioner’s perspective.
+It is about practicality and how to thrive in the chaotic startup life.
 If you are not ready for behind-the-scenes usually not told in TV commercials or keynote speeches, stop reading right now.

 Since the last decade or more, entrepreneurship has become a fancy and celebrated word.
 CEO/Founder/Owner status is sexy to add to your social media biog.